freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-021.md

 ## Description
 <section id='description'>

-The menu takes up the full width of the page.
-You can use a `div` element to hold all the elements located in the `body` element and then apply some special styling to it.
 The `div` element is used mainly for design layout purposes unlike the other content elements you have used so far.
 Add a `div` element inside the `body` element and then move all the other elements inside the new `div`.

 </section>